LuisDeAnda17/concept_backend/design/concepts/API/apiImplementation.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/BrontoBoard/removeWork

-**Description:** Removes the Assignment from its class.
+**Description:** Removes an assignment from its class.

 **Requirements:**
-- User is the owner of the BrontoBoard.
+- User is the owner of the BrontoBoard associated with the assignment.
-- A valid owner and existing Assignment.
+- The owner and assignment are valid.

 **Effects:**
 - Removes the Assignment from its class.